We’re guessing ‘cause we said so!’ is not the answer you’d be looking for here.

 A big plus the solar industry has been shouting about for the last few years is the enormous 80% decrease in the cost of PV Panels between 2010 and 2019.

-This has been due to a few different factors but mostly it is the old ‘economy in scale’ model – meaning, the more that people want solar panels, the cheaper they will become to produce.
+This has been due to a few different factors but mostly it is the old ‘economy of scale’ model – meaning, the more that people want solar panels, the cheaper they will become to produce.

 Mass production of panels has meant wholesale prices on everything, from silicon to steel, being driven down by demand with savvy businesses passing that saving on to us, the customer.